TylerTemp/SaintsField/README.md

 ### `LayoutCloseHere` / `LayoutTerminateHere` ###

+> [!WARNING]
+> You don't need this for most of the time.
+The new layout system can handle this quite well.

 > [!IMPORTANT]
 > Enable `SaintsEditor` before using

-> [!NOTE]
-> If you have code analysis enabled, you will not need this attribute. `LayoutEnd` should be enough.

 Include the current field into the coresponding group, then:
 *   `LayoutCloseHere` will close the most recent group, like a `LayoutEnd(".")`